From ESG Report to Strategic Narrative

 What Boards Really Read Before the First Meeting

 Board members usually arrive at a first meeting with a view already forming.
 It comes from what sits around the formal papers: search results, past interviews, a company website that signals internal discipline or its absence, and the small trail of public decisions that show how someone behaves when nothing is scripted.
+By the time introductions begin, the board is often testing whether what they see in the room matches what they have already inferred.

 Why Competence Stops Protecting You at Senior Level

 At senior level, competence keeps working, yet its protective power thins out.
 People still notice whether you deliver, whether you understand the business, whether you can solve hard problems.
+What changes is that these traits stop being distinctive.
+In board facing roles, competence becomes a baseline expectation, and reputation becomes the variable.

 The Quiet Risk of Narrative Drift